ddftwiki/ssg/resources/templates/md/pages/ch01/basics.md

 *Act on Impulse*

 ```
-GP in hand.
+P in hand.
--> AoI, LED, GP, LED, BW(ToA)               BBB+2R (6)    8 Storm
+-> SW, AoI, LED, LED, BW(ToA)               BBB+2UR (7)    7 Storm
 ```

-1. Cast Doomsday build: [AoI, LED, LED, GP, BW]
+1. Cast Doomsday build: [SW, AoI, LED, LED, BW]
-2. Cast GP, draw (AoI)
+2. Cast P, draw (SW)
+- Cycle Street Wraith, draw (AoI)
-3. Cast AoI, exile (LED, LED, GP)
+3. Cast AoI, exile (LED, LED, BW)
 4. Cast LED
 5. Cast LED
-6. Cast GP, hold priority crack LEDs for BBB+RRR, draw (BW)
+- Crack LEDs for BBB+RRR
-7. Cast BW targeting ToA
+6. Cast BW targeting ToA
-8. Cast ToA
+7. Cast ToA

-This pile costs BBB+2R and 4 life and results in 8 storm, which is 16 lifeloss.
+This pile costs BBB+2UR and 2 life and results in 7 storm, which is 14 lifeloss.
-Like with Ideas Unbound, the mana cost for the draw spell (2R) can be - and often is - paid for by a Lion's Eye Diamond in response to the first GP.
-The most important difference is that Act on Impulse not actually draws but exiles the cards.
+Like with Ideas Unbound, the mana cost for the draw spell (2R) can be - and often is - paid for by a Lion's Eye Diamond in response to the first P. The most important difference is that Act on Impulse not actually draws but exiles the cards.
 This means that Lion's Eye Diamond's activation cost will not affect your ability to cast the cards 'drawn' with Act on Impulse.
-If you are low on life can also build [AoI, LED, LED, BW, X] and directly 'draw' Burning Wish with Three Wishes, this will produce once less storm however it does let you 'hide' a card in your Doomsday stack from your opponent.
+If you are low on life can also build [AoI, LED, LED, BW, X] and directly 'draw' Burning Wish with Act on Impulse, this will produce once less storm however it does let you 'hide' a card in your Doomsday stack from your opponent.

 ### Double cantrip piles